 The project on Recognizing and Reporting OECMs in Malaysia is expected to last for 24 months.

 Funding may be provided from the GEF not to exceed US$80,000.
 A detailed budget breakdown should be provided by the proponent including all estimated costs, according to the attached proposal format for SGP Malaysia.
-Please submit proposals for SGP Malaysia to the following address:
+Budget Template

 - Deadline: 25 April 2019 (Friday).